isabela-pf/a11y-events/workshop-resources/keyboard-navigation/event-reviews/2022-11-21-jupyteraccessibility.md

 Is there a skip link?
 Result:
+No there is not

 Is the skip link prompt visible?
 Result:

+N/A

 What does the skip link prompt skip?
 Result:

+N/A

 Where does the skip link prompt move user focus to?
 Result:

+N/A

 Does the skip link behavior meet reviewer expectations?
 Result:

+I hoped there would be a skip link

 Other notes or recommendations:

+Would suggest adding a skip link that would redirect the reader to the main content area

 ### Interactive Areas